 You can enter custom subject alternative names (SANs) for the API server certificate of the cluster to accept requests from specified IP addresses or domain names.

 Service Account Token Volume Projection

 Service account token volume projection reduces security risks when pods use service accounts to access the API server.
 This feature enables kubelet to request and store the token on behalf of the pod.
 This feature also allows you to configure token properties, such as the audience and validity duration.
-For more information, see Deploy service account token volume projection.
+For more information, see Enable service account token volume projection.